 Professional Development Training

 What is behind building a great team?
 Education?
 Training?
 Experience?
-Our Admissions Department believes that all of the methods listed above are extremely vital in creating an outstanding Admissions team, and in order to dig deeper into how to provide better services to clients seeking treatment, Red Oak Recovery welcomed Scott D. Canter from Solochek, Canter & Assoc. at The SC Group, to our facility.
+Our Enrollment Department believes that all of the methods listed above are extremely vital in creating an outstanding enrollment team, and in order to dig deeper into how to provide better services to clients seeking treatment, Red Oak Recovery® welcomed Scott D. Canter from Solochek, Canter & Assoc. at The SC Group, to our facility.
 Scott brings many years of experience and knowledge to the treatment industry.
 His training is broken down into informative levels on how to connect and develop a relationship with clients and their families during the beginning stages of seeking treatment.

 CLINICIAN’S CORNER with Casey Dewar, MA, LPC-A, LCAS-A Primary Therapist